astrahalora/movie-store/README.md

 The frontend will start after a short while and automatically open in your browser having the following root address: http://localhost:3000

+You should be able to see the loading icon!

 ## Server side

 ### Install dependencies